 Ernest was raised under his mother's maiden name.
 He resided with his grandparents, Charles and Adaline (Harbaugh) Minerd and also with several sets of his uncles and aunts, including Winfield S. and Josephine (Minerd) Hall and Lawson and Lutitia (Steyer) Minerd.

-In February 1893, when he was approaching his seventh birthday, his aunt Sadie (Minerd) Luckey wrote the following to a cousin:
+In February 1893, when he was approaching his seventh birthday, his aunt Sadie (Minerd) Luckey wrote the following in a letter to another young cousin:

 We are having plenty of snow this winter.
 There is good sleighing now and still snowing.
 If you was here you & Ernest could have fine times coasting on the hill side.
 Pa made Ernest a nice sled.
 He is out with it near all the time.